Resource

 Artificial General Intelligence (AGI)

 A form of AI capable of understanding, learning, and applying knowledge across a broad range of tasks at a level comparable to human cognition.
-Whether current frontier models represent early forms of AGI is now actively debated across the research community, with major AI labs holding divergent views on how to define it and how close we are.
+Whether current frontier models represent early forms of AGI is actively debated, with major AI labs holding divergent views on how to define it and how close we are.
+Some commercial definitions, such as the one in OpenAI's partnership with Microsoft, are now tied to revenue thresholds rather than capability tests, which gives the term a fluid quality outside research circles.

 Artificial Neural Network (ANN)

-A machine learning model inspired by the human brain, forming the foundation of many deep learning systems.
+A machine learning model loosely inspired by the structure of the human brain, forming the foundation of many deep learning systems.

 Algorithm